Will Dividend Stocks be the Big Winners in the Budget Deal?

-Even though these firms have a tradition of raising the dividend, that does not mean the yields are low.
-At present, the average dividend yield for a member of the Standard & Poor's 500 Index is around 1.9 percent.
-China Mobile has a dividend of 3.78 percent.
-The dividend yield for McDonald's is 3.40 percent.
-For Caterpillar, it is 2.81 percent, and Coca-Cola pays a dividend of 2.79 percent.
+Even though these firms have a tradition of raising the dividend, that does not mean that the yields are low.
+At present, the average dividend yield for a member of the Standard & Poor's 500 Index is around 1.9%.
+China Mobile has a dividend of 3.78%.
+The dividend yield for McDonald's is 3.40%.
+For Caterpillar, it is 2.81%.
+Coca-Cola pays a dividend of 2.79%.

 There are many other excellent stocks that pay above average dividends, too.

 Another article on Benzinga reviewed the factors that result in stocks that pay dividends having an enduring allure.
 With the Federal Government and other entities clearly moving away from defined benefit pensions, more should be relying on dividend income from equities to pay for retirement costs.
 The long term appeal of these investments have been demonstrated to the reward of the shareholders.